andorthehood/mindrepo/projects/electornics/2024-02-19-janko-midi-controller-accelerometer.md

 ---

 # Context
+I never understood why the Janko layout is so niche and the standard piano layout is dominant.
+The standard piano layout feels confusing and inconsistent to me, and I have not been able to learn it.
+My brain resists learning patterns that do not feel logical.
+For example, major chords have different shapes in different keys on a standard piano, which I strongly dislike.
+This is a big reason I was happy when I found the Janko layout.

 This is an idea for a compact MIDI controller that uses a Janko keyboard layout, keyboard switches, and an accelerometer to estimate key velocity in a way similar to how GarageBand on iPad uses the tablet accelerometer for velocity.

 # Content